-Turn one URL and your rough context into a brief your team can act on.
+Turn one URL and rough context into a Product Brief your team can act on.

 Brief structure